Skip to main content

 A token management solution for all your electronic prescriptions and repeats

-An Active Script List is a digital list of your electronic prescriptions and can be a convenient option if you take multiple medications.
+An Active Script List is a digital list of your electronic prescriptions and computer-generated paper prescriptions.
+It is a convenient option if you take multiple medications.

 Ask your pharmacy about registering for an Active Script List.